-Rent: The MSCWA currently pays \$16,408.80 including GST per annum [actually rather than increase it to \$17,000 incl GST (indexed by CPI);
+Rent: The MSCWA currently pays \$16,408.80 including GST per annum [actually it to \$17,000 incl GST (indexed by CPI);

 \$16,296].
 The commercial rents have fallen considerably and we have had to reduce the rent charged for a commercial property we recently bought by 15%.
-Given that we a charitable organisation and that we provide such a range of services within the CoV, we request Council to reduce the rent clean and in good working order, which includes servicing and maintenance, and must repair any damage caused by the lessee or due to fair wear and tear, but exemption needs to be made for fittings/fixtures/equipment that are very old, e.g. air conditioning;
+Given that we a charitable organisation and that we provide such a range of services within the CoV, we request Council to reduce the rent rather than increase

+Repairs & Maintenance: Agree in general that the lessee should keep the premises, fittings & fixtures clean and in good working order, which includes servicing and maintenance, and must repair any damage caused by the lessee or due to fair wear and tear, but exemption needs to be made for fittings/fixtures/equipment that are very old, e.g. air conditioning;